fwindolf/sfs-sr-single/README.md

 # Thanks to Björn Häfner
 whose original code I ported to some extent.
 You can find it at his [github](https://github.com/BjoernHaefner/DepthSRfromShading) as well as the original [publication](https://vision.in.tum.de/_media/spezial/bib/haefner2018cvpr.pdf)

+# License
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License